pettni/smooth_feedback/README.md

 Eigen::Vector3d u = pid(t, x, v);
 ```

-### Lie group Model-Predictive Control: When more look-ahead is needed
+### Model-Predictive Control: When more look-ahead is needed

 * Templated on the dynamical model
 * Automatic linearization and time discretization of nonlinear dynamics